82 Power Pilferers Netted Across The MEPCO Region - UrduPoint

 82 Power Pilferers Netted Across The MEPCO Region

-MULTAN, (UrduPoint / Pakistan Point News - 5th Nov, 2023) Multan Electric Power Company (MEPCO) teams have raided and caught 82 power pilferers during ongoing operations across the region.
+MULTAN, (UrduPoint / Pakistan Point News - 12th Nov, 2023) Multan Electric Power Company (MEPCO) teams raided and caught 82 power pilferers in a day during an ongoing operation across the region on Sunday.

-The task force teams have raided at various places and registered cases against 50 power pilferers, while nine power pilferers were arrested while stealing electricity.
-A Rs 5.6 million fine was imposed, and over Rs 1 million was also recovered from the power pilferers.
+The task force teams have raided various places and registered cases against 64 power pilferers while 19 power pilferers were arrested on the spot while stealing electricity.

+Over Rs 5.9 million fine was imposed on power pilferers and recovered Rs 1.6 million from the defaulters.